ysdtkm/MAOOAM/fortran/README.md

-# Modular arbitrary-order ocean-atmosphere model: MAOOAM -- Fortran implementation #
+# Modular arbitrary-order ocean-atmosphere model: MAOOAM -- Stochastic Fortran implementation #

 ## About ##

-(c) 2013-2016 Lesley De Cruz and Jonathan Demaeyer
+(c) 2013-2017 Lesley De Cruz and Jonathan Demaeyer

-See [LICENSE.txt](../LICENSE.txt) for license information.
+See [LICENSE.txt](LICENSE.txt) for license information.

 This software is provided as supplementary material with: